shriii257/refund-scam-detector/README.md

-# 🛡️ Refund Scam Prevention & Verification System
+#Refund Scam Prevention & Verification System

 A comprehensive cybersecurity project that helps users verify whether a refund call, message, or payment request is legitimate or a scam.
 Built with Flask (Python) backend and vanilla JavaScript frontend.